shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 Both firmwares come with cross-platform desktop apps for configuring the FC.
 Cleanflight uses a shiny Chrome web-app and LibrePilot has a more traditional Qt desktop app.
 I liked Cleanflight at first, but [flashing it on the CC3D](http://dronehitech.com/en/flash-cleanflight-cc3d-arduino/) is a mess and I couldn't get it to work properly.
 On the other hand, LibrePilot is a joy to flash on the CC3D.
 The desktop app even auto-updates the CC3D's firmware if it is out of date.
 Therefore, being unable to flash Cleanflight, I setup the quadcopter in LibrePilot instead.

 LibrePilot has a pretty easy 'Vehicle Setup Wizard' which, if followed correctly, will get your quadcopter to airworthy shape 95% of the time.
+You would want to keep the props off during the whole procedure, especially during ESC calibration.

+Following this, you can mount the propellers by selecting the right adapter from the adapter kit each prop comes with it.
+Stick it in to the reverse side of the propeller and mount the propeller such that the side with the pitch and diameter printed on it is facing upwards.
+You can then mount the nose tip which comes with the motor with a thin screwdriver or Allen key.
+All the thrust of the quadcopter is generated from the propellers, so you'll want to make sure that this is quite tight.
+This *should* make the propeller shaft impossible to pull upwards, and if it isn't, you would want to return the motor before you have a catastrophic accident.
+The last thing you want is a propeller disloding itself from your quadcopter midflight.

 ## Fly!